walmartlabs/lacinia-pedestal/docs/subscriptions.rst

 Configuration
 -------------

-Subscriptions are enabled using the options map passed to ``com.walmartlabs.lacinia.pedestal2/default-service``.
+When using ``com.walmartlabs.lacinia.pedestal2/default-service``, subscriptions are always enabled, but ``default-service`` is always intended to be replaced in a live application.

+The underlying function ``com.walmartlabs.lacinia.pedestal2/enable-subscriptions`` does the work of enabling subscriptions; the function is passed subscription options:

-The following keys are used:
+The following keys are commonly used:

 .. glossary::

-  ``:subscriptions``
-    Set to true to enable subscriptions.
+  ``:subscriptions-path``
+    Path to use in subscriptions WebSocket requests; defaults to ``/ws``,

   ``:keep-alive-ms``
     The interval at which keep-alive messages are sent to the client; defaults to 30 seconds.